-The master’s degree programs are intended to provide advanced study in a relevant area of engineering.
-The programs provide sufficient flexibility to allow students to develop an area of specialization, broaden their educational experience into additional areas of engineering, or synthesize an integrated program of interdepartmental studies through a thesis or project.
+The master’s degree programs are intended to provide advanced study in an area of engineering.
+The programs provide sufficient flexibility to allow students to develop an area of specialization, broaden their educational experience into additional areas of engineering, or synthesize an integrated program of interdisciplinary studies through a thesis or project.

 Plan of Study

-- Master of science degree with project option: Students are required to complete 30 credit hours of approved graduate study, including six hours of master of science project as specified by individual department guidelines and requirements.
+- Master of science degree with project option: Students are required to complete a minimum of 30 credit hours of approved graduate study, including six hours of master of science project as specified by individual department guidelines and requirements.
 Students are required to submit a written project report to the department.

-A plan of study that specifies the entire master’s program to include thesis or project and graduate course work, as well as any specified preparatory undergraduate course work, is to be developed by the student working with his/her advisor.
-This plan of study is to be submitted for review and approval to the department’s graduate director, the department chair, the college's associate dean of graduate studies, and the College of Graduate Studies before 10 graduate credits are completed.
-Graduate course work is selected from that available in engineering, math, science, business and related fields to include required core courses and/or to satisfy course category restrictions specified by the individual programs.
+A plan of study that specifies the entire master’s program, including include thesis or project requirements and graduate course work, as well as any specified preparatory undergraduate course work, is to be developed by the student working with his/her advisor.
+The plan of study should be submitted for all review and approvals before 12 cr hr at the graduate level are completed.
+Graduate course work may be selected from engineering, math, science, business and related fields, subject to course category restrictions specified by the individual programs.
 Students should consult the departmental program descriptions for additional requirements.

-In order to be awarded the Master of Science degree, the student must have at least a B average (minimum GPA of 3.0/4.0) for all graduate course credits in the program as well as for their entire graduate transcript.
+To be awarded the Master of Science degree, a student must have at least a B average (minimum GPA of 3.0/4.0) for all graduate course credits in the program as well as for their entire graduate transcript.
 Only credit hours obtained with a letter grade of “C” or higher, or an “S” grade for the limited number of classes offered on a satisfactory or unsatisfactory basis, will fulfill degree requirements.